kousha1999/kousha1999.github.io/posts/2021/TeamTNT-Miners-in-the-Wild.md

 # TeamTNT Miners in the Wild

-Last night Me and My friend were Looking for some Redis NOSQL (Because Most of them does not have any aunthetication 😆) in Shodan and Censys for Bug Hunting.
+Last night Me and My friend were Looking for some Redis NOSQL (Because Most of them does not have any aunthetication ofcourse 😆) in Shodan and Censys for Bug Hunting.

 I've found some interested which led me to write this blog post.